ombayley/AstroidShooter/README.md

 ### 🖥️ Setup

-install go from: https://go.dev/dl/ - This is a go project so obviously installing the language is essential.
+install go from: https://go.dev/dl/ - This is a go project so installing the language is essential.

 install MSYS2 to get mingw-w64 https://www.msys2.org/ - this is needed for compiling the raylib-go library .dll file